DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Introduction

-We address the research gaps G1–G3 by presenting \emph{DynaMark}, a reinforcement learning (RL) framework that \emph{learns} and \emph{adapts} DWM signals online without requiring prior knowledge of the plant model.
-DynaMark utilizes readily available measurements (such as position) and iteratively refines a compact neural policy.
-This policy is designed to adjust both the covariance and the spectral characteristics of the introduced watermark, with the objectives of maximizing replay-attack detectability and adhering to control-quality constraints.
+We address research gaps G1-G3 by presenting \emph{DynaMark}, a model-augmented Reinforcement Learning (RL) framework that \emph{learns} and \emph{adapts} watermarking statistics and intensity online without requiring an analytic plant transition model in the RL policy optimization.
+Using readily available measurements (e.g., position) and online detection-confidence, DynaMark iteratively refines a watermarking policy that adjusts DWM covariance to enhance replay-attack detection with least energy and control-performance overhead.
 The key contributions of this paper are as follows.

-\begin{enumerate} \item We formulate the dynamic watermarking as a Markov Decision Process (MDP) and designed an RL-based DMW algorithm that generates adaptive watermarking signals for replay attack detection on MTCs.
-This allows the watermark to adapt to the detector's confidence about the system state and adjust watermarking intensity dynamically to achieve a balance between control performance and detection power. \item The unique design of the reward function considers control performance, energy consumption, and detection power simultaneously.
-This achieves a flexible design that accommodates different needs for these three aspects in the operations. \item We derive a Bayesian belief update mechanism, which is used to characterize the detection confidence online and taken as an input by the RL, under the linear system dynamics assumption.
-Although the method does not rely on any assumptions about system dynamics, this lays the theoretical foundation for the MDP when the system can be represented or approximated by a linear dynamics.
+\begin{enumerate} \item We formulate the DWM as a Markov Decision Process (MDP) and design an RL-based DWM framework that generates watermarking signals with adaptive intensity for replay attack detection on MTCs.
+This allows the watermark to adapt to the detector's confidence about the system state and adjust watermark intensity dynamically to achieve a balance between control performance and detection power.

+\item The unique design of the reward function considers control performance, energy consumption, and detection power simultaneously.
+Together with a bounded action set, this design enables systematic adjustment of the security–performance trade-off while enforcing actuator-safe watermark budgets.

+\item To enable DWM under potentially time-varying and nonlinear dynamics, we characterize how replay-induced watermark mismatch alters the detector statistic and develop a Bayesian belief update that quantifies online detection confidence and serves as a compact input to the RL policy.
+We further establish a closed-loop mean-square boundedness guarantee under mild local conditions and bounded watermark budgets.

-\item The effectiveness of the proposed framework is demonstrated on a digital twin (DT) and a real-world physical stepper-motor testbed, where DynaMark achieves faster detection and lower control performance degradation than the benchmark watermarking schemes. \end{enumerate}
+\item The effectiveness of the proposed framework is demonstrated on a Digital Emulator (DE) of a closed-architecture MTC, a nonlinear Mass-Spring-Damper (MSD) benchmark, and a real-world physical stepper-motor testbed, where DynaMark achieves faster detection and lower control performance degradation than benchmark watermarking schemes.